xeokit/sdk/WHITEPAPER.md

 The mathematical foundation for placing real-world surveyed models in a scene without losing precision at any zoom.

-- Native **Float64 world coordinates** on `Scene`, `SceneModel`, and every per-model `coordinateSystem` (basis, origin, units, scaleToMeters).
+- Native **Float64 world coordinates** on `Scene`, `SceneModel`, and per-mesh transforms.
 - Per-model **basis declaration** — supports Z-up / Y-up sources cohabiting in one Z-up world; arbitrary axis-permutation matrices are accepted.
-- Per-model **double-precision origin** — UTM-scale eastings/northings (`1e7+ m`) handled transparently.
+- Per-model **coordinate metadata** — origin, units, and `scaleToMeters` preserve source-coordinate meaning for surveyed models.
-- Renderer-side **Relative-To-Center (RTC) tiling** — geometry rebased into tiles with adaptive sizes (chosen at upload time from the geometry's spatial extent) so the GPU only ever sees Float32 deltas, regardless of world position.
-Tile assignment is per-region, not per-batch — a single batch may host meshes from many RTC tiles, and a single tile may span batches.
+- Renderer-side **Relative-To-Center (RTC) tiling** — content is automatically assigned to fine-grained RTC regions so the GPU only ever sees Float32 deltas, regardless of world position.
+Tile assignment is internal, transparent, and derived from current render-space bounds rather than from the model's declared coordinate-system origin.
+A single batch may host meshes from many RTC regions, and dynamically repositioned content is handled without application-managed rebasing.
 - **Logarithmic depth buffer** (fragment-stage) — per-pixel exact log-depth via `gl_FragDepth`, so the same scene supports walkthroughs at sub-millimetre precision and UTM-scale framing without near/far jockeying.
 - **Quantized geometry** — positions / normals / UVs stored as 16-bit fixed-point with per-geometry quant range, preserving sub-mm precision while halving vertex bandwidth.